 Chemistry Experiments for Kids Outside

 Who doesn’t love a giant bubble?
 Red Ted Art makes bubble making look easy in this great video.
 Remember, the mixture gets better the longer you leave it, so allow plenty of time.

 All you need to make a square bubble is a square frame.
 If you don’t have plastic pieces to use, pipe cleaners also work well.

 The infamous coke and mento reaction is super easy and very impressive to watch.
 Try comparing the size of the geyser using diet and full sugar cola or using different types of fizzy drinks.

 Can you design something which allows the mentos to drop in as soon as you remove the lid?

-Fun at Home with Kids makes elephants toothpaste look easy, but do be careful with the hydrogen peroxide and take appropriate precautions.
+Fun at Home with Kids makes elephants toothpaste look super simple, but do be careful with the hydrogen peroxide and take appropriate precautions.

-Can you think of any more amazing chemistry experiments for us?
+Can you think of any more amazing chemistry experiments for kids?